-The Christmas season is ending, and it’s time to dismantle the tree and eat the last piece of ‘’bolo-rei’’ (king’s cake) or ‘’bolo-rainha’’ (queen’s cake) for those who don’t like candied fruit.
+The Christmas season is here, and it’s time to decorate your tree and eat ”bolo-rei” (king’s cake).
 Do you know the story of this sweet treat which is never forgotten on the Portuguese table during the season?

 The ‘’bolo-rei’’ tradition is not Portuguese and it has more than 2000 years old of existence.
 The legend tells us that the cake represents the Three Magi offerings to Baby Jesus when he was born.
 The cake’s crust represents the gold, the candied fruits symbolize myrrh and its sweet aroma is the incense.
 Its round shape with a hole in the middle has the shape of the crown.
 Its ingredients are simple: white and soft dough with many dried fruits mixed, dried grapes and for decoration the candied fruits.